-The price of a new bathroom will be decided by a number of key factors.
-The most important cost is the value of the new suite being installed - the bath and or shower, wash basin and lavatory.
-The price of a bathroom suite is dependant on the materials used, quality and specification - a simple acrylic or steel bathtub can be less than £100, whereas a high-end one can run to more than £1,000.
+The first and the most important cost is the value of the new suite being installed - the bath, shower, wash basin and lavatory.
+The price of a bathroom suite is dependent on the materials used, quality and specification - a simple acrylic or steel bathtub can be less than £100, whereas a high-end one can run to more than £1,000.

 Get a bathroom fitting quote

 We can help you meet professional bathroom fitters near you to get real quotes today.

 Unless the room is being converted into something else, bathroom removal will usually be done as part of a larger bathroom renovation job with the costs included in that.
 If you’re simply ripping out the current bathroom for whatever reason, expect to pay a few hundred pounds for the labour, plus another £150 or so if a skip is needed.
 It may cost more if there is extensive tiling to be removed as well.

 If you are purchasing a new bathroom from a large company, they may include designs as part of the overall package, but there are also independent designers you can hire to work through plans and concepts for your bathroom if you’re looking for a truly bespoke experience.
 These bathroom remodel costs can range from a few hundred pounds for a simple consultation, to £2,500 for fully realised plans that a builder can then implement.

 For most people installing a new bathroom, this will have the biggest impact on the final cost.
 Bathroom products come in a huge array of styles and specifications.
 A simple toilet can cost less than £50, while a high-tech smart toilet with integrated bidet and seat warmer can cost several thousand pound.